A supper’s ready. All set

 Feast on my memory; hunger no more.”

-Then he takes up the wine and he’s starting to pour.
+Then he’s taking the wine and he’s starting to pour.

 “Drink in this covenant, the new wine is here.”